geomoose/geomoose-website/source/support.rst

 Where can I get support for GeoMoose?
 -------------------------------------

 Yes!
-GeoMoose has a wonderful online community that regularly answers emails on our mailing lists, and any question on our IRC Channel #geomoose on irc.libera.chat.
-If you don't have a traditional IRC client, you can try the freenode webchat client at https://web.libera.chat/?channels=#geomoose.
+GeoMoose has a wonderful online community that regularly answers emails on our mailing lists, and any question on our IRC Channel via the web client at https://web.libera.chat/?channels=#geomoose.
+Or, if you prefer a traditional IRC client, connect to the `#geomoose channel on irc.libera.chat <irc://irc.libera.chat/#geomoose>`_.

 There are also companies that will support, customize, and even host GeoMoose.
 You can learn more about them here: